A Comprehensive Guide To Florida EV Incentives, Tax Credits & Rebates

 For more information, see Brickell Energy’s aFLoat Program website.

-Jacksonville Electric Authority (JEA) offers commercial customers rebates for EV charging stations installed by September 30, 2025.
-A $1,000 rebate is available for Level 2 EV charging stations, while $5,200 is available for DCFC Stations.
+Jacksonville Electric Authority (JEA) offers commercial customers rebates for EV charging stations.
+A $1,000 rebate is available for Level 2 EV charging stations, while $5,200 is available for DC Fast charging.
 For more information, see the JEA Electrification Rebates page.

 Orlando Utilities Commission (OUC) commercial customers can pay a monthly fee for the installation and maintenance of an OUC-owned Level 2 EV charging or DCFC stations.
 For more information, see the OUC Commercial EV Charging Service website.